blukii/Developers/blukiiHub/configuration_en.md

 ## Call the configuration interface

 Currently is no configuration interface available.
 This will be delivered soon.
-If you want to configure something, please contact suppor†@blukii.com .
+If you want to configure something, please contact suppor†@blukii.com.

 ## Configuration

-### Server Url
+### Server URL
 ```properties
 blukii.data.service.serverUrl=https://192.168.10.21:8087/push
 ```
 Remote server to which the data of the blukii Hub should be sent.
-By default this value is empty.
+By default, this value is empty.

 ### HTTP Method
 ```properties